rledford/itemsense-queue-connector/README.md

 ### maxObservationTimeDelta

-The `maxObservationTimeDelta` option, when set to a value greater that 0, is used to 'silence' queue messages that have an observationTime delta that is older than this value.
+The `maxObservationTimeDelta` option, when set to a value greater than 0, is used to 'silence' queue messages that have an observationTime delta that is older than this value.
 This can be helpful in some cases because ItemSense will continue to push messages onto the queue for up to an hour while no clients are connected to the queue.
 This means there could possibly be thousands of outdated messages that will flood your listeners.
 If your listeners are running in another process, the flood of incoming messages may not be a problem, otherwise it could slow your entire application down (depends on what your listeners are doing with the messages).

 ---